parttimenerd/intellij-profiler-plugin/README.md

 <!-- Plugin description -->

-A profiler plugin for JDK 11+ based on JFR and [Firefox Profiler](https://github.com/firefox-devtools/profiler).
+An open-source profiler plugin for JDK 11+ based on JFR and [Firefox Profiler](https://github.com/firefox-devtools/profiler) which allows you to profile your Java applications with JFR and async-profiler and to view JFR files.

 It allows you to profile your Java application with JFR and async-profiler and view the results in IntelliJ IDEA, as well as opening JFR files.